Just a stray shower or two this afternoon

 MON: Partly cloudy, slight chance of rain.
 Low: 73° High: 90° 20%

-COASTAL FORECAST TUESDAY– Light chop on Coastal Lakes and Bays.
-Winds SW 10 kts.
-Seas 1-2 ft
+COASTAL FORECAST FRIDAY– Moderate chop on Coastal Lakes and Bays.
+Winds E 15-20 kts.
+Seas 4 feet

 4Warn Weather Team on Social!